wtv088/dms1_blog/posts/fifteenth-blog-post.md

  This technical setup is essential for developing Assignment 3, where the user’s movement and perspective play a key role in the storytelling..

  We spent time experimenting independently.
-Using the **Terrain Tool**, we created surfaces like mountains, grass and even shaped a plateau.
+Using the **Terrain Tool**, we created surfaces like mountains, grass and even shaped plateau.